Prince-Bknd/Prince-Bknd/README.md

 ## Hi there 👋

-I'm a Backend Developer focused on building scalable and efficient systems using modern technologies.
+I'm a Backend Developer focused on building scalable and efficient systems using modern technologies in **JAVA SPRING BOOT**.
 I enjoy solving real-world problems through clean architecture and reliable backend services that power seamless user experiences.

 - 🔭 I’m currently working on building event-driven backend services using Spring Boot, Kafka, Redis, and MySQL
 - 🌱 I’m currently learning Kafka stream processing, system design principles, and preparing to dive into networking and cybersecurity